Submit to IDFA 2019

-Please read the regulations carefully before submitting your documentary film or interactive/immersive project.
-For any questions about submitting your work, take a look at our IDFA submission FAQs and DocLab submission FAQs, or get in touch with us.
-The online entry forms are available through MyIDFA in the section ‘My Entries’.
+Please read the regulations carefully before submitting your documentary film.
+For any questions about submitting your film to IDFA, take a look at our IDFA submission FAQs, or get in touch with us.
+The online entry form is available through MyIDFA in the section ‘My Entries.’

 What's new in IDFA program sections

 This year, we are pleased to announce that the program sections Frontlight, Luminous, Best of Fests, Masters, and Paradocs are open to films of any duration, including short films.
 The IDFA Competition for Short Documentary will now only accept world, international, and European premieres.
 After a successful first year of IDFA on Stage, this program section is now included in our entry form and is officially open for submissions.
 Finally, the IDFA award structure will be further developed in 2019.
 We look forward to sharing the details of these developments with you soon.